• Home

 • Toast the sage leaves, thyme and rosemary in a dutch oven for 1-2 minutes or until they are bright green and fragrant, set aside but reserve a few sage leaves for garnish.

-• Rinse the wild rice and brown rice and add to the dutch oven, cover with 2 & 1/2 cups of water and bring to a boil.
+• Rinse the wild rice and brown rice and add to the dutch oven, cover with 2 and 1/2 cups of water and bring to a boil.
 Reduce heat to a simmer and let cook for 20-30 minutes or until almost all of the water has evaporated.

-• When the squash, onion and garlic are out of the oven, add them to a blender, add in the toasted herbs, paprika, nutmeg, cayenne, sun-dried tomatoes, and stock.
+• When the squash, onion and garlic are out of the oven, add them to a blender, add in the toasted herbs, paprika, nutmeg, cayenne, sun-dried tomatoes and stock.
 Blend until very smooth.
 Season with salt as needed.

 • Pour the squash purée into the dutch oven with the rice and put the dutch oven on low heat.
 Stir to combine the purée with a bit of the cooking liquid that will be left behind.
 You want this to be right between a risotto and a soup, add vegetable stock as needed.
 Let this mixture bubble for a few minutes to help meld the flavors and remove any toughness leftover in the rice.